Need a new Building? 7 Steps to a Good Decision

 There are primarily two kinds of fabric in the fabric structures industry: Polyethylene (PE) and Polyvinyl Chloride (PVC).
 PE is used widely.
 PVC fabric is tougher and stands up to UV rays better.
 Legacy’s proprietary fabric, Exxotec™, is a PVC fabric.

-There is also coated fiberglass fabric, but that tends to be costly and used by very high-end building owners, e.g. roofs of football stadiums.
+There is also coated fiberglass fabric, but that tends to be costly and meant for very high-end use cases, like roofs of football stadiums.

-One thing we encounter often is that clients put in foundations without doing due diligence about what’s under them.
-Many projects are delayed by bad soil under the foundation, so spend the time and effort to do the borings and soil reports.
+Don’t make the mistake of installing a foundation without doing due diligence about what’s under it.
+Many projects are delayed by bad soil under the foundation, so spend the time and effort to complete borings and soil reports.
 This is not the time to skip a step.
 If your foundation engineer doesn’t require soil testing before designing the foundation, ask some pointed questions.

 Step 7: Talking to Building Officials?

 Do this early and often.
-We can’t emphasize this enough.
-Don’t get blindsided by requirements from local building regulators late in the game.
-These local officials can help you think about the project and may get you thinking about it in new ways that can make the project more successful.
-Communicate with them throughout the process.
-If there’s a rule, it’s overcommunicate.
+Don’t get blindsided by requirements from local building regulators late in the project.
+Communicate with local officials throughout the process.
 Remember, these officials will need to sign off on the designs, and they have final approval authority.